nickromano/product-release-notes/README.md

 Fill in the `itunes_url` field when creating a client.

-Add a scheduled job to run at least daily to check for new versions in iTunes
+Add a scheduled job to run at least daily to check for new versions in iTunes and Google Play

 ```
 ./manage.py check_app_stores